Bird Watching In Our Backyard 2

 Hummingbird

 This little hummer flew into our barn.
-Rescued him and the granddaughters took his picture.
+We rescued him and the granddaughters took his picture.
 When I opened my hand he flew away.

 Juncos

-Rare to see the Indigo Bunting, he was happy to eat the bird seed all over the ground.
-If we see them at all they always come in with the gold finch and the Grosbeaks.
+Rare to see the Indigo Bunting, also known as blue canaries just like the goldfinch are called yellow canaries here.
+He was happy to eat the bird seed all over the ground.
+If we see them at all they always come in with the goldfinch and the Grosbeaks.
 This photo was taken in the Spring.
+He's such a beautiful little bird I wish he would stay around.
+He's eating with a rose-breasted grosbeak another very pretty bird.

 Indigo Bunting & Gold Finch